VideoAmp/flint/README.md

 ### Contributing

 If you'd like to contribute to the Flint codebase, please read about the contribution process in [CONTRIBUTING.md](CONTRIBUTING.md).
-Then consult [DEVELOPING.md](DEVELOPING.md) for tips for hacking on the codebase.
+Then consult [DEVELOPING.md](DEVELOPING.md) for build instructions and guidance.